 (4) Higher order contact structures on jet spaces and diffieties,

 (5) Cohomology invariants of PDE,

 (6) Formal geometry and characteristic classes of foliations,

 (7) Partial (Bott) connection and characteristic classes of foliations,

 (9) Grothendieck topology and Losik approach,

 (11) Classifying foliations,

 The audience typically consists of mathematicians of various backgrounds.

-Everybody is welcome to attend!
-There are no particular prerequisites for attending the seminar.
-In particular, it is not assumed that you have studied the material from earlier years of the seminar.
+Everybody is welcome to attend.
+There are no particular prerequisites for attending this seminar.

 Anybody interested is kindly requested to write either to Hong Van Le or to Petr Somberg, who organize the seminar.
 The schedule (seminar room + time schedule coordinates) of the seminar will be adjusted accordingly.